LiqTech International - Consensus Indicates Potential 25.7% Upside

-LiqTech International with ticker code (LIQT) have now 4 analysts covering the stock.
+LiqTech International with ticker code (LIQT) now have 4 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 15 and 8 calculating the average target price we see 10.5.
-Given that the stocks previous close was at 8.35 this now indicates there is a potential upside of 25.7%.
-There is a 50 day moving average of 7.6 and the 200 day moving average is 7.13.
+The range between the high target price and low target price is between 15 and 8 with a mean TP of 10.5.
+Given that the stocks previous close was at 8.35 this indicates there is a potential upside of 25.7%.
+The 50 day moving average now sits at 7.6 while the 200 day moving average is 7.13.
 The market capitalisation for the company is $179m.
-Company Website: http://www.liqtech.com
+You can visit the company’s website by visiting: http://www.liqtech.com

 LiqTech International, a clean technology company, designs, develops, produces, markets, and sells automated filtering systems, and ceramic silicon carbide liquid and diesel particulate air filters in the United States, Canada, Europe, Asia, and South America.
 The company manufactures and sells ceramic silicon carbide membranes and systems for liquid filtration under the LiqTech, Cometas, and Provital brand names, which are used for the filtration of produced water, pre-filtration of reverse osmosis drinking water, industrial applications, producing clean drinking water, and pool and spa water, as well as marine scrubber wash water.
 It also offers diesel particulate filters for exhaust emission control solutions to the verified retrofit and the original equipment manufacturer market; and plastics, which provide machined and welded plastic parts for the prepress, UV, and aquaculture market segments.
 LiqTech International sells its products primarily to industrial customers through direct sales, systems integrators, distributors, agents, and partners.
 The company was formerly known as Blue Moose Media and changed its name to LiqTech International in October 2011.
 LiqTech International was founded in 2004 and is headquartered in Ballerup, Denmark.